cessda/coordinate-portal/README.md

 ## Configuration of elasticsearch server

 In the code, the urls are being set automatically depending on your specification in config.js and changes to the specific server configuration file.
-Furthermore, you got to specify the port the elasticSearch client in running and and add it accordingly.
+Furthermore, you got to specify the port the elasticsearch client is running on and and add it accordingly.

 ### windows
 `set PORT=8088`